-Nevada Academic Content Standards for Health Revision Proposal
+Nevada Academic Content Standards for Health and Physical Education

-The purpose of this proposed revision is to provide guidance for school districts as they develop high-quality health programs throughout Nevada schools as they pertain to Personal Safety and Safe & Respectful Environments.
-We believe these additional standards should be offered as part of the core curriculum, beginning at an early age and continuing through Grade 12.
+The purpose of this revision is to provide guidance for school districts as they develop high-quality health programs throughout Nevada schools as they pertain to Personal Safety and Safe & Respectful Environments.
+These additional standards are offered as part of the core health standards, beginning at an early age and continuing through Grade 12.

 If you have questions, please contact André DeLeón, Education Programs Professional of the Nevada Department of Education, at firstname.lastname@example.org or (775) 687-5934.

 The Surgeon General of the United States, the Centers for Disease Control and Prevention (CDC), the National Center for Chromic Disease Prevention and Health Promotion, and The President's Council on Physical Fitness and Sport have issued a report that identifies three major health benefits of physical activity for youth and adolescents.
 The benefits of physical activity are:

 Helps build and maintain healthy bones, muscles and joints,